bhernandev/bhernandev.github.io/_posts/2020-05-24-my-heart-in-3-months.md

 \-\-

 This ended up being more of a reflection on 2018 than I thought it would be \-\- probably because heart rate data isn't really that interesting by itself \-\- but I still had a lot of fun writing this and looking into the data.
-I hope that you enjoyed and I hope that you found something of value from either the analysis or my musings.
+I hope that you enjoyed, and I hope that you found something of value from either the analysis or my musings.
 If you're interested in collecting data like I did, then definitely check out the Motiv Ring or other smart rings.
 All of the code for the data cleaning and analysis can be found [here](https://github.com/bhernandev/BriHeart).

 Thanks so much for reading and an even greater thanks to my friend Maxi for the awesome gift!